Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 - Sprite::mFilename, Sprite::mSpriteID, and associated operation
 - Sprite::(name,filename, ID)
 - serialize of sprites
+- parse of sprites in Game and SpriteManager::parse(json)
 ### Fixed
 - typo
 - multiple warnings besides the type conversion and void *